 - The importance of integrity management when reaching marginalised and vulnerable groups.

-- WASH in a Digital Age (15th February at 9am UK time) – this webinar includes panellists from WaterAid UK.
-The session with focus on:
+- WASH in a Digital Age (15th February at 9am UK time) – this webinar included panellists from WaterAid UK.
+The session focused on:

 - The role of social media platforms (such as Facebook, Twitter and Instagram) when campaigning and advocating for water and sanitation.